-Ph.D.
-Programme in Political Science w.e.f. the Session 2010-2011 Scheme of Examination The Ph.D.
-Programme in the Department of Political Science will comprise the following program specific outcomes: The students will be able to:
+M. Phil Programme in Political Science w.e.f.
+2010-2011 Scheme of Examination The M. Phil Programme in the Department of Political Science is spread over two semesters.
+The first semester will comprise of three papers and the second semester will have two papers and a dissertation.
+The dissertation will carry a weightage of 200 marks.
+Program Specific Outcomes The students will be able to: